chandanhpcic/docs/source/manual/how-tos/carp.rst

 consider.
 All clients should use the virtual address instead of the physical address it's normally propagating.
 Next thing to consider is there will be two servers active at the same time, which should know of each others pools.
-If DNS requests are also forwarded by OPNsense, make sure the DHCP server sends the right IP address.
+If DNS requests are also forwarded by Reticen8, make sure the DHCP server sends the right IP address.
 These are settings used in our example (on the master server):